apache/nifi/nifi-docker/dockerhub/README.md

 This will provide a running instance, exposing the instance UI to the host system on at port 8443, viewable at `https://localhost:8443/nifi`.
+The default configuration generates a random username and password on startup.
+NiFi writes the generated credentials to the application log.

+The following command can be used to find the generated credentials on operating systems with grep installed:

+    docker logs nifi | grep Generated

+NiFi logs the generated credentials as follows:

+    Generated Username [USERNAME]
+    Generated Password [PASSWORD]

 Environment variables can be used to set the NiFi communication ports and hostname using the Docker '-e' switch as follows: